 Quilombola communities

-Suzano's relationship with quilombola communities is most intense in Bahia, Espírito Santo, and São Paulo.
-Of the 42 remaining quilombo communities identified by the company and registered in its Community Prioritization Matrix, 32 are concentrated north of Espírito Santo.
-This relationship follows the guidelines established by Suzano's Relationship Policy with Indigenous peoples and traditional communities.
+Suzano's relationship with quilombola communities is most prominent in the states of Bahia, Espírito Santo, and São Paulo.
+Among the 49 quilombo communities identified by the company and recorded in its Community Prioritization Matrix, 39 are situated in the northern region of Espírito Santo.
+This engagement adheres to the principles outlined in Suzano's Relationship Policy with Indigenous peoples and traditional communities.

-Below is the list of quilombola communities in the company's area of operation.
+Below is the list of quilombola communities within the company's area of operation:

 Bahia Unit